RoeeJ/lorehub/docs/MCP_INTEGRATION.md

 When working in this project, you have access to LoreHub for querying project knowledge.

 Available LoreHub commands:
-- Use search_facts to find relevant decisions, constraints, or learnings
+- Use search_lores to find relevant decrees, constraints, or lessons
-- Use list_facts to browse all facts for the current project
+- Use list_lores to browse all lores for the current realm
-- Use get_fact to retrieve specific fact details
+- Use get_lore to retrieve specific lore details
-- Use list_projects to see all projects in the knowledge base
+- Use list_realms to see all realms in the knowledge base

-Project path for this workspace: ${workspaceFolder}
+Realm path for this workspace: ${workspaceFolder}

-Before making architectural decisions or significant changes, search for existing facts:
+Before making architectural choices or significant changes, search for existing lores:
-- Search for related decisions: search_facts(query: "architecture", project_path: "${workspaceFolder}")
+- Search for related decrees: search_lores(query: "architecture", realm_path: "${workspaceFolder}")
-- Check constraints: search_facts(query: "constraint", type: "constraint", project_path: "${workspaceFolder}")
+- Check constraints: search_lores(query: "constraint", type: "constraint", realm_path: "${workspaceFolder}")
-- Review past learnings: search_facts(query: "*", type: "learning", project_path: "${workspaceFolder}")
+- Review past lessons: search_lores(query: "*", type: "lesson", realm_path: "${workspaceFolder}")
 ```

 ### 2. Configure Cursor Settings